 Enjoy a memorable night out in Lafayette

-Lafayette is the ideal stopover if you're driving the interstate route, as it's roughly at the halfway point of your trip.
+Lafayette is the ideal stopover if you're driving the Coastal Route, as it's roughly at the halfway point of your trip.
 The city is ripe with the best hotels, but if you want to stay in one of the most tranquil hotels in Louisianna, book yourself a room at DoubleTree by Hilton Lafayette.

 Booking a large suite on a high floor is bound to make your stay amazing – the window view of the city (especially in spring, when everything is in bloom!) is nothing short of spectacular, and the rooms themselves are extremely comfortable and inviting.

 As far as recreation goes, the hotel features a fitness center and an outdoor swimming pool.
 Whether you're up for a classic American meal or something a little different, the on-site restaurant has you covered, and the bar is a great place to enjoy a drink and play a game of pool.

 Located less than a couple of miles from the city center, you couldn't ask for a much better location.
 Also, the resort is extremely affordable for how great it is – if you're visiting New Orleans during festival season and don't want to overspend on the trip, this is by far your best option.

 Vacation in style in New Orleans